One year after George Floyd's death, there's cautious optimism for police reform

 "The president is still very hopeful that he will be able to sign the George Floyd Justice in Policing Act into law," White House press secretary Jen Psaki said Monday.
 "We are very closely engaged with negotiators while also leaving [the Senate] room to work."

-Congressional negotiations have intensified in recent weeks, led by New Jersey Democratic Senator Cory Booker, who spoke with the president Friday, South Carolina GOP Senator Tim Scott, and California Congresswoman Karen Bass, a Democrat.
+Congressional negotiations have intensified in recent weeks, led by New Jersey Democratic Senator Cory Booker, South Carolina GOP Senator Tim Scott, and California Congresswoman Karen Bass, a Democrat.

 "This anniversary serves as a painful reminder of why we must make meaningful change," the trio said in a joint statement Monday.
 "While we are still working through our differences on key issues, we continue to make progress toward a compromise and remain optimistic about the prospects of achieving that goal."